-The defining characteristic of this house is its contextual responsiveness.
+Description by architect: The defining characteristic of the Eastwood Residence is its contextual responsiveness.
 While contemporary in expression, it relates to its Lincoln Square, a historically German and family oriented neighborhood on Chicago’s north side, location in a number of ways.
 Its scale aligns with the surrounding century-old houses.
 The generous front porch repeats a common detail of the block and serves as a spot to hang and out socialize with neighbors.
 The exterior’s board and batten siding was inspired by the wood cladding of other frame houses in the district.

 While the site had many advantages, one contextual constraint was the pair of large houses that hug the property.
 These structures prompted the pulling of sunlight into the interior in innovative ways without compromising privacy.
 An exterior atrium cuts into the core of the house bringing light into what normally would be its darkest parts.